Travel Vaccines and Advice for Togo

 - Lome – This city has both a tropical climate.
 Temperatures tend to be warmest during March when temperatures reach the 90’s.
 April brings an increase in rainfall cooling the city down.
 Temperatures dip into the mid 80’s.
 The rainy season lasts until July.

-How Safe is Togo?
+How Safe Is Togo?

 While enticing, Togo’s beaches are not recommended for swimming.
 Water conditions tend to be dangerous due to strong waves and rip currents.